RileyDeraes/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) -.forEach executes a function/task once for each item in an array.
+It mutates the original array.
+    -.map makes a new array, with the results of a function/task in the original array.
+It does not mutate the original array.

 2. Explain the difference between a callback and a higher order function.
+    -A higher-order function takes a function as an argument.
+    -A callback function is given to another another function.
+Usually a callback function is used in a higher-order function.

 3. What is closure?
+    -A closure is created when a function references outside of the function's scope.
+(In the "lexical environment").

 4. Describe the four rules of the 'this' keyword.
+  1. Implicit Binding: This only applies to objects with methods.
+When it is invoked, it will look to the left of the dot.
+That's what "This" refers to.

+  2. Explicit Binding:
+      - Call will immediately invoke the function and pass arguments one by one.
+      - Apply will also immediately invoke the function, but will pass arguments as an array.
+      - Bind will not immediately invoke the function, instead it returns a new function that can be invoked later.
+We also pass the arguments one by one.

+  3. New Binding: When using the "new" keyword, constructs a new object and "this" points to that specific object.
+When it is invoked, "this" will point to the new object that was created.

+  4. Window Binding: The value of "This" will be the console object.
+(This should never be used.)

 5. Why do we need super() in an extended class?
+    -Because it lets us inherit parent attributes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.